ieeevr/2027/contribute/posters/index.md

         </p>
         <p>
             Some details such as the poster ID and booth number will be added by the poster chairs later on once the program is finalized, so those portions should be left empty.
-            Further refined slide preparation instructions will follow early in January 2025.
         </p>
         <p>
         It was previously stated that this slide would be required by the camera-ready deadline.
 That is no longer the case, and the Poster Chairs will reach out to the authors of accepted submissions with further instructions at a later date.